 RANDOLPH, LUCY.
 LETTER, n.d.
 0.1 cu. ft.
 Two page letter from Randolph of New Market, Virginia, to Patsy, her former slave.
 Ms88-031.

 REARDON, JAMES E., CIVIL WAR COLLECTION, 1861-1920.
 0.2 cu. ft.
 James Rearden was a Confederate soldier for the Army of the Potomac, 7th South Carolina Volunteer Infantry.
 This collection is mainly composed of letters written by James E. Rearden to his wife and his mother in the years 1861 and 1862.
 Additional materials include a Civil War letter from an unknown author, materials from 1890s South Carolina, and three letters regarding dog sales in Ohio and Georgia.
-An EAD finding aid is available in the Virginia Heritage Project database.
+An EAD finding aid is available online.
 Ms2007-013.

 "RECORD" RECIPE BOOK. n.d.
 0.1 cu. ft.
 This collection contains a record book filled with handwritten and news-clipping recipes.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-052.

 REED ISLAND IRON COMPANY.
 RECEIPTS, 1894-1896.
 0.1 cu. ft.
 Iron company located in Pulaski County, Virginia.
 Two receipts issued to the company from Dora Furnace Company and wholesale grocers Robinson, Tate & Company of Dublin, Virginia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-040.

 REES, ED.
 H. LETTER, 1863.
 0.1 cu. ft.
 Union soldier in the Civil War writes September 9, 1863, from the Jefferson Hospital in Memphis, Tennessee to a friend at another hospital about Memphis and the surgeries and medical procedures he underwent there.
 Ms89-106.